sethjuarez/vision/README.md

 ![OUT](/imgs/03-terminalout.png)

-Once the output completes, you will see hte secrets necessary to perform the next step.
+Once the output completes, you will see the secrets necessary to perform the next step.
 These values are also stored in a local text file (creds.txt).
+These values are very important for the next step!

-go to the resource group to verify all the resources were created successfully:
+The unique name you used above is the name of the Resource Group in Azure where the resources were deployed.
+Go to the resource group in the Azure Portal to verify all the resources were created successfully:

 ![RESOURCES](/imgs/04-resourcegroup.png)

+You can search for "Resource Groups" in the top search bar if you cannot find yours.

 ## Step 2 - Let's add some secrets, ssshh!! ;)